lollipopman/gmail3/README.md

 1. Open up the main.gs file and run the main function, this will kick off the first run and when finished schedule a trigger in the future to run the script again.
 Once the first run is completed you can close the script and it should continue to run at regular intervals in Google's datacenters.
 Think of it as a cron job running at Google.

+1. Wait for the report to arrive in your inbox.
+How long this will take depends on your email volume.
+For example if you receive 6000 emails a month, it may take two or more days to process your inbox and receive a report, this is because, Google restricts the amount of processing time you are allowed per day.

 ### Removal